Course Outline

 2

-Analyse key elements in the theory and evolution of punishment and corrections as they relate to the selected prison
+Analyse key elements in the theory of punishment and corrections as they relate to the selected prison

 3